dipendrajoshi24/calculator-project-source-code/README.md

 A simple yet effective calculator built using **HTML5**, **CSS3**, and **JavaScript**.
 This project demonstrates a clean, responsive design paired with robust functionality for basic mathematical operations.

 # Features
-- Addition, Subtraction, Multiplication, and Division
+- Addition, Subtraction, Multiplication,and Division
 - Clear button to reset calculations
 - Responsive design for various screen sizes
 - User-friendly interface with intuitive button layout.